Helpful Gardening Tips

 Open your plants and inspect the same day received.
 We guarantee your plants to be in excellent condition and arrive alive.
 If you have any problems with your order, please contact us via email (do not call us, email us with pictures) and state the problem and photos of the problem along with your order # to firstname.lastname@example.org within 24 hours of order receival.
 No exceptions to this warranty so please, if you have any problems, we must receive an email within 24 hours of delivery.

-Button Bush Brush Layers is a Quite Hardy Swamp and Lake Condition Grower
+Button Bush Brush Layers, Cephalanthus Occidentalis is a Quite Hardy Swamp and Lake Condition Grower

 Button Bush Brush Layers grows about ten feet tall.
 In some particular conditions, it can reach heights of fifteen feet.
 The Button Bush Brush Layers is quite hardy and grows well in waterlogged soil such as swamps and lakes.
 The small plant is multi-stemmed and has beautiful white flowers that are the size of golf balls.
 The plants have minimal maintenance costs.
 For one, they are not prone to any particular pests.
 They are great for use as a fencing plant.
 Also, the Button Brush Layers plant plants at the edge of ponds for a beautiful look.
 The pincushion-like flowers are also great for bees.
 Most insects are attracted to these flowers for the nectar.
 They use it to create honey, which is excellent for beekeepers.
 The leaves and stems are also a favorite of many birds and animals.
 Deer will eat their leaves for food.
 Also, waterfowl use this plant to create nests for egg protection.
 The plant forms a very thick base.
 It makes it an excellent plant for preventing soil erosion.

 The plant is an essential part of the North American ecology, where it is native and bought as live stakes, which sprout roots quickly in the summer months.
-For the best results, the stakes should be implanted at the beginning of summer when the sun is in full bloom.
+The stakes should be implanted at the beginning of summer when the sun is in full bloom for the best results.
 Button Bush Stakes is also known as Cephalanthus Occidentalis.
 Hardy in planting zones 5-9.
-Growth rate at maturity can reach 5-12 feet tall and 4-8 feet wide.
+The growth rate at maturity can reach 5-12 feet tall and 4-8 feet wide.
 Button Bush will have a white, showy, fragrant bloom in June.
-It will attract butterflies and is a low maintenance tree.
+It will attract butterflies and is a low-maintenance tree.
 Will tolerate wet soil as well as erosion.

-Button Bush Brush Layers is a Minimal Maintenance, Fragrant Blooming Choice for Borders
+Button Bush Brush Layers, Cephalanthus Occidentalis is a Minimal Maintenance, Fragrant Blooming Choice for Borders